tlamedia/gtm-kit/readme.txt

 * Require WooCommerce 8.4.
 * Tested up to WooCommerce 9.6.

-= 2.2.2 =

-Release date: 2024-12-03

-#### Other:
-* Tested up to WooCommerce 9.4.
-* Tested up to PHP 8.4.

-= 2.2.1 =

-Release date: 2024-10-29

-#### Bugfixes:
-* If the cart and checkout endpoints were set to the same page in order to skip the cart the 'checkout' and 'purchase' events would not fire.

-#### Other:
-* Tested up to WordPress 6.7.

-= 2.2.0 =

-Release date: 2024-10-16

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-2-2/).

-#### Enhancements:
-* Added notifications and warnings for missing GTM container, debug log usage, auto-update and event inspector usage.
-These improvements aim to ensure smooth production operations.

-#### Other:
-* Minor refactoring

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).